geekcyclist/urbp/readme.md

 ## Contributions

-Contributions are not currently accepted unless you are assoicated with the URBP Board.
+Contributions are not currently accepted unless you are associated with the URBP Board.